nsacyber/Windows-Event-Log-Messages/docs/Building WELM.md

     1. [NLog.Schema](https://www.nuget.org/packages/NLog.Schema/): **Get-Project WelmConsole,WelmLibrary | Install-Package NLog.Schema**
 1. Build a Debug or Release configuration.

 When building a Release configuration and the ILmerge nuget package is installed, then a **dist** folder will be created inside the **welm** folder.
-The dist folder will have welm.exe, welm.bat, and NLog.config in it.
-Copy these 3 files to a system that you want to run WELM on.
+The dist folder will have welm.exe, welm.bat, NLog.config, and Install-Features.ps1 in it.
+Copy these files to a system that you want to [run WELM on](.\Running WELM.md).